Skip to Content

 You can visit the last remaining J locomotive, the 611, at the Virginia Museum of Transportation in downtown Roanoke.

 The engine has been lovingly restored and embarks on periodic excursions amidst adoring fans.
-Along with the largest collection of diesel locomotives in the south, you will also learn about Roanoke’s period as a major railroad hub.
+Along with the most extensive collection of diesel locomotives in the south, you will also learn about Roanoke’s period as a major railroad hub.

 The 45,000-square-foot building includes more than 2,500 objects that represent automotive, aviation, and mass transit history in Virginia and beyond.